Recently, we finished traveling 10,000 miles in 65 days of

 campground.
 This is allowed in most

-National Forests and often within a mile or so of designated campgrounds of
+National Forests and often a mile or so from designated campgrounds of

 State and National Parks.
 We might drive